lagoproject/onedataSim/README.md

 If you has enough permissions (sudo) to run Docker in privileged mode on a cluster and get the computing nodes in exclusive mode, you can run many simulations at time.

-For example on the Slurm batch systems, you can submit the `docker build` and the `docker run` operations in the same command line.
-(Note that removing `--no-cache`, the Docker image will not be rebuilt, except for changes in the GitHub repository).
+For example on the Slurm batch systems.

 ```sh
 export TOKEN="MDAxY...LAo"